Deep Residual Axial Networks: Background and Related Work

 \subsection{Residual Networks}

-Residual networks (ResNets) are constructed using convolutional layers linked by additive identity connections \cite{he2016identity}.
+Residual networks (ResNets) are constructed using 2D convolutional layers linked by additive identity connections \cite{he2016identity} for vision tasks.
 They were introduced to address the problem of vanishing gradients found in standard deep CNNs.

-Although, the vanishing gradient problem may be addressed by using normalized inputs and normalization layers which help to make networks till ten layers.
-In this situation, when more layers were stacked, the network depth increases but accuracy gets saturated and then degrades rapidly.
-The degradation (of training accuracy) indicates that not all systems are similarly optimized.
-To address these problems, He et al. proposed residual networks by adding identity mapping among the layers \cite{he2016identity}.
-As a result, the subsequent deeper layers are shared inputs from the learned shallower model.
-This helps to address all of the problems.

-The key architectural feature of ResNets is the residual block with identity mapping to tackle the degradation problem.
-Two kinds of residual blocks are used in residual networks, the basic block and the bottleneck block, both depicted in Figure \ref{fig_ResNet}.
-Figure \ref{fig_ResNet} (left) is known as the basic architecture of ResNet which is constructed with two $k\times k$ convolution layers where k is the size of the kernel and an identity shortcut connection is added to the end of these two layers to address vanishing gradients.
-These operations can be expressed mathematically as,
+The key architectural feature of ResNets is the residual block with identity mapping.
+Two kinds of residual blocks are used in residual networks, the basic block and the bottleneck block.
+We discuss the bottleneck block first.
+Figure \ref{ResNet_block} shows a bottleneck block for ResNets that is constructed using $1 \times 1$, $k \times k$, and $1 \times 1$ convolution layers, where the $1 \times1$ pointwise 2D CNN layers reduce and then increase the number of channels.
+The $3 \times 3$ 2D CNN layer performs feature extraction.
+The identity shortcut connection is shown in the following equation,

-where $\mathcal{F}, x, y, W,$ and $C_{k_m,k_n}$ represent residual function, input vector, output vector, weight parameters, and output of two convolution layers with kernels $K_m$ and $K_n$ respectively.
-Figure \ref{fig_ResNet} (right) is a bottleneck architecture that is constructed using $1 \times 1$, $k \times k$, and $1 \times 1$ convolution layers, where the $1 \times1$ layers reduce and then increase the number of channels, and the $3 \times 3$ layer performs feature extraction.
-The identity shortcuts (explained in equation \ref{equ: bottleneck_conv}) are very important for this block as it leads to more efficient designs \cite{he2016deep}.
-These can be expressed mathematically as,
+where $\mathcal{F}, x, y,$ and $ W,$ represent residual function, input vector, output vector, and weight parameters. $C_{k_1,k_m,k_1}$ stands for the output of three convolution layers with kernels $1 \times 1$, $K_m\times K_m$, and $1 \times 1$, respectively.
+The computational cost of a $3\times 3$ spatial 2D CNN layer is given in Equation \ref{convCost:1}.
+The cost of $1\times 1$ pointwise 2D CNN layers is given in Equation \ref{convCost:2}.